BlazingAsher/Algorithms/Algorithms/GraphTheory.md

 ## ways to implement a graph

 + `Adjacency list` -> an array of size V with each element in the array pointing to a linked list.
-The array is indexed by a node (vertices from 0 to v-1) or a hash. where each index or key points to alinked list of adjacent verticies
+The array is indexed by a node (vertices from 0 to v-1) or a hash. where each index or key points to a linked list of adjacent vertices

 + `Adjacency Matrix` -> a (0,1)-matrix represented by